Pricing Multi-Interval Dispatch under Uncertainty Part II: Generalization and Performance: Rolling-window LMP and TLMP

 \subsubsection{Equilibrium properties}

 The strong equilibrium property of R-TLMP shown in Part I holds when network constraints are imposed.
-Under TLMP, there is no incentive for any generator to deviate from the dispatch signal regardless of the accuracy of demand forecast and no need for out-of-the-market uplifts. \begin{proposition}[Strong equilibrium property of TLMP] Given arbitrary load forecast, the rolling-window dispatch $(g_{mit}^{\RED})$ and rolling-window TLMP $(\pi^{\RTLMP}_{mit})$ form a strong equilibrium, resulting zero LOC uplifts. \end{proposition}
+Under TLMP, there is no incentive for any generator to deviate from the dispatch signal regardless of the accuracy of demand forecast and no need for out-of-the-market uplifts. \begin{proposition}[Strong equilibrium property of TLMP] For every load forecast, let $\Gbf^{\RED}$ and $\pibf^{\RTLMP}$ be the rolling-window economic dispatch and the rolling-window TLMP, respectively.
+Then $(\Gbf^{\RED},\pibf^{\RTLMP})$ satisfies the strong equilibrium conditions that result in zero LOC uplifts. \end{proposition}